Home At Last™ FAQs

 FAQs for Mortgage & Real Estate Professionals – Mortgage Credit Certificate

 FAQs for Homebuyers

-Is the interest rate higher if I use the grant?
+Is the interest rate higher if I use the down payment assistance?

-Your Home At Last™ approved lender will determine how much grant assistance you qualify for, which will vary depending on the loan type chosen (FHA, VA, USDA RD, Conventional).
+Your Home At Last™ approved lender will determine the amount of assistance you qualify for, which varies depending on the loan type (FHA, VA, USDA, or Conventional) and other factors.

 How do I apply for Home At Last™ programs?

 For Down Payment Assistance and Mortgage Credit Certificates (MCC), your Home At Last™ approved lender will handle the entire process.
 There is NO separate application for the Down Payment Assistance and it doesn’t slow down closing.
 The MCC does require an application and supporting documents (e.g. tax returns), but your Home At Last™ approved lender handles the entire process for you.
 Working with an experienced Home At Last™ approved lender is highly recommended to ensure you receive the maximum program benefits available to you.

 We refer frequently to local non-profit agencies who are experts in providing credit counseling, budgeting, money management and tools to help raise your credit score, while simultaneously providing you with the resources and education that will lead you to confidently managing your finances.
 Many of our Home At Last™ approved lenders will provide a no-cost credit analysis and may provide guidance needed to raise your credit score.